-Focus on the specific needs of your service.
+Focus on the specific needs of your school.

 Planning is a critical step towards successfully achieving learning community objectives.
-You're deciding on the concrete, practical steps your learning community will take to bring about meaningful change.
+You're deciding on the concrete, practical steps your learning community will take to bring about meaningful change in practice.

 Creating change like this involves acting at multiple levels, including: